Porsche 597

-The Porsche 597 'Hunting Car', alongside the Goliath Type 31 (by the German Federal Armed Forces) were never commissioned for mass production, since, (in the case of the 597), the production costs were too high and the company could not easily supply the sheer numbers of units needed in proposed timescale.
-Instead the Auto-Union-built DKW Munga model won out for its relative simplicity, lower cost and Auto Union's ability to meet the Army's demand.
+The Porsche 597 'Hunting Car', alongside the Goliath Type 31 'Hunting Car' (by the German Federal Armed Forces) were never commissioned for mass production, since, (in the case of the 597), the production costs were too high and the company could not easily supply the sheer numbers of units needed in proposed timescale.
+Instead the Auto-Union-built two-stroke DKW Munga model won out for its relative simplicity, lower cost and Auto Union's ability to meet the Army's demand.

 A total of 71 Porsche 597s were manufactured, between 1955 and 1958, 49 of which were built for the civilian market (chassis numbers starting from 597 to 000101).
 Development costs for the vehicle amounted to approximately 1.8 million DM.
 In August 1959, there were still hopes within the Porsche company to produce an updated vehicle based on the 597 platform with a strengthened chassis, extended wheelbase of 2,400mm that could be made available in five different body-styles.
 However, the project was eventually cancelled, and the new vehicle never saw the light of day.